Cleveland Based Citizenship and Naturalization Attorney

 Sometimes USCIS denies the naturalization application.
 The reasons vary but we usually see cases where fraud is revealed or a criminal case causes an ineligibility.
 Other common reasons for a denial include but are not limited to failure to pay child support, failure to pay and file taxes or not having the required amount of continuous residence.
 When a denial occurs, the applicant should immediately contact their immigration and naturalization lawyer and if they don’t have a lawyer, contact us.
 The appeal process for naturalization denials requires the timely filing of the Form N-336.

 The filing of the Form N-336 forces USCIS to schedule a hearing.
 At this hearing, the appealing party can subpoena witnesses on their behalf and cross-examine witnesses they feel are necessary to win their case.
 If successful, USCIS grants the N-336 and the underlying N-400.
 If unsuccessful, the appealing party can then file an appeal in federal district court before a federal judge.
 Here the government becomes the opposing party, discovery happens and there is a trial where a judge can determine all the factual issues and rule on the case.
 This is a great power for the foreign national as federal judges are more experienced and adept at the determining legal issues and are not civil service/agency employees.
 Call us as our naturalization attorneys enjoy working on these types of cases.
-Many times USCIS is wrong and our immigration lawyers can help you obtain your desired benefit.
+Many times USCIS is wrong and a Cleveland immigration lawyer can help you obtain your desired benefit.

 Some foreign nationals become citizens by operation of law based on their facts.
 For example and pursuant to the Child Citizenship Act of 2000, a child automatically becomes a citizen if he or she is under 18 years of age and becomes a lawful permanent resident and at least one of his parents is a U.S. citizen.
 Before the year 2000 there are many other laws regarding automatic citizenship.
 Your facts must match the law of the time to determine if you’ve acquired citizenship automatically.